zetamarkets/sdk/README.md

   openOrdersNonce: Array<number>; // Open orders account PDA nonce.
   seriesExpiry: Array<anchor.BN>; // Expiry timestamp for your orders and positions (used for settlement)

-  productLedgers: Array<ProductLedger>; // Vector of your positions and open order state.
+  productLedgers: Array<ProductLedger>; // Vector of your (deprecated, options+futures) positions and open order state.
   _productLedgersPadding: Array<ProductLedger>;
   perpProductLedger: ProductLedger; // Perps are held separately as they do not expire
   rebalanceAmount: anchor.BN; // Any balance to be changed in the next market crank